Seven Crucial First Steps for Your Writing Career

 - Write pieces for your portfolio.

-Of course, these aren’t likely to be the only two things you do – so I’ve expanded them into seven first steps to take, ideally in this order:
+Of course, these aren’t likely to be the only two things you do, so let’s take a look at them in context of other steps you’ll likely want to take.

 Step #1: Decide What Your Focus Will Be